A New York State Non-Profit 501(C)3 Educational Corporation

 Thank you for your support!

 Since 2013 Overlook Mountain Center (OMC) has been creating and conducting educational, cultural and community building programming celebrating ceremonial stone landscapes (CSL) in our region, as exemplified by the Lewis Hollow Site on Overlook Mountain in Woodstock, NY.
-We now embark on a new phase of program development,
+We now embark on a new phase of program and research development,

 We hope to support this endeavor through Memorandum of Understandings (MOUs) established between United Southern and Eastern Tribes (USET) tribal participants and local authorities, i.e. town boards, historical societies, historic commissions, county planners and state regulators, such as the DEC and DEP.

 Bringing some of these sites into public consciousness for the first time will build bridges of understanding and good will between peoples that have had strained, mistrustful relationships for far too long.
 We hope that through this effort that can now begin to change.

 Please consider joining our cause and volunteering.
 We seek creative, resourceful, friendly, open minded people to help us fulfill our mission.

 Contact OMC: 845-417-8384 | P.O.
 Box 1278, Woodstock, NY 12498